i-VRESSE/bartender/docs/configuration.md

 The command is executed in the directory of the completed job and the return code, standard out and standard error are returned.
+To find the output files use the other job endpoints.

 In the command template make sure to use the `|q` filter so the user supplied values are [shell-escaped](https://docs.python.org/3/library/shlex.html#shlex.quote).